kkkzn/remainder/README.md

   - App supports common timezones.
   - App visualizes the remainder of the day as a pie chart.
   - App visualizes your sleep habit (wake-up, bed, sleep hours) in bar charts.
-  - User can download your wake-up time and bedtime in a csv file.
+  - User can download your wake-up time and bedtime in a CSV file.
-  - User can upload sleep data (wake-up time and bedtime) through csv file.
+  - User can upload sleep data (wake-up time and bedtime) through a CSV file.
-  - User can retrieve password through Forgot Password? link.
-(A secure password reset token will be sent to user's email.)
+  - User can retrieve the password through Forgot Password? link.
+(A secure password reset token will be sent to the user's email.)

 ## Note:
-  REMAINDER is currently hosted by heroku with "free" plan, so will idle (sleep) after a period of inactivity.
+  REMAINDER is currently hosted by Heroku with a "free" plan, so it will idle (sleep) after a period of inactivity.
-  The next request will wake it up, but users will notice a delay while the app is started.
+  The following request will wake it up, but users will notice a delay while the app is started.

 ## Built with:
   FLASK